dambarish138/GenAI_Syllabus_PCCOE/Unit_III/01_Probability and Statistics.md

 Descriptive statistics provide a foundation for more advanced statistical analysis and are essential for making informed decisions based on data.
 They help in summarizing large datasets, making them easier to understand and interpret¹².

-Feel free to ask for more details or examples on any specific aspect of descriptive statistics!

-Source: Conversation with Copilot, 22/09/2024
 (1) Descriptive and Inferential Statistics - Machine Learning Plus. https://www.machinelearningplus.com/statistics/descriptive-and-inferential-statistics/.
 (2) The Ultimate Guide to Statistics: Part 1— Descriptive ... - Towards AI. https://towardsai.net/p/l/the-ultimate-guide-to-statistics-part-1-descriptive-statistics.
 (3) Statistics-Based Data Preprocessing Methods and Machine Learning .... https://www.aut.upt.ro/~rprecup/IJAI_59.pdf.